Red telephone BOX

 Britain calling: History of a British design icon

-The K2 was only ever designed to be used in London and first stood tall like a Queen’s Guard, stable and immoveable on the streets of London in 1926.
+The K2 was only ever designed to be used in London.
+It first stood tall like a Queen’s Guard, stable and immoveable on the streets of London in 1926.
 The main problem was that the cost of making them was prohibitive for use across the country (nothing seems to change there).
-So, the post office commissioned Scott to design the K6 in 1935, to celebrate the Jubilee of King George V. 19,000 red monoliths were forged in various foundries across Scotland, giving them some real heart, 'made from girders' could have been coined for them.
+So, the post office commissioned Scott to design the K6 in 1935, to celebrate the Jubilee of King George V. 19,000 red monoliths were forged in various foundries across Scotland.
+Giving them some real heart.
+'Made from girders' could have been coined for them.

 Our own memories are of lost coins and reversed calls to parents whilst stranded in some god forsaken hole.
 The beacon inside guiding us to our salvation, thankful that they were Currant Red.
-Holding our breath as the stench from its second function as a public convenience attacks my nostrils.
+Holding our breath as the stench from its second function as a public convenience attacked our nostrils.
 Praying someone at the other end of the sticky receiver would pick up.
 And of reading the calling cards of girls of the night in this unofficial media space.
-With the l simplicity of ‘I Love my job’ and ‘Classy Scandinavian New in Town’ adorning the wall.
+With the simplicity of ‘I Love my job’ and ‘Classy Scandinavian New in Town’ adorning the wall.

-Parish councils across England can now adopt little used boxes and re-appropriate them, although it is stipulated in the contract that they can not install electronic communications apparatus that could compete with BT.
+Parish councils across England can now adopt little used boxes and re-appropriate them.
+Although it is stipulated in the contract that they can not install electronic communications apparatus that could compete with BT.
 This though has been the catalyst for many surprising and inventive new uses for the iconic red boxes.
 Over 150 of them are now public book exchanges in villages.
 Often due to the cuts in mobile libraries across the country no doubt.

 Later in 2006 Banksy created ‘Death of a Phone Booth’ a short lived art piece in the heart of Soho that featured in ‘Exit Through the Gift Shop’.
 The form of a red phone box crestfallen, bent in half with an axe plunged into it and red blood staining the pavement baffled passers by.
-Maybe Banksy was making a statement about its demise, or maybe he was saying the new age of communication was upon us.
+Maybe Banksy was making a statement about its demise?
+Or maybe he was saying the new age of communication was upon us?
 BT high jacked the story in a very un-BT way and claimed. ”This is a stunning visual comment on BT's transformation from an old-fashioned telecommunications company into a modern communications services provider."
 Bravo for their chutzpa.